Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 Agustus 2025 09.18.32 UTC
+- WIB: Rabu, 13 Agustus 2025 10.55.06 UTC
-- WITA: Rabu, 13 Agustus 2025 10.18.32 UTC
+- WITA: Rabu, 13 Agustus 2025 11.55.06 UTC
-- WIT: Rabu, 13 Agustus 2025 11.18.32 UTC
+- WIT: Rabu, 13 Agustus 2025 12.55.06 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: friendship
+Kategori: success